In many modern cultures, most couples date then live together first before jumping into marriage.

 Anita Chlipala, an expert in marriage therapy, advises that it takes about 12 to 18 months before infatuation fades.

-For this reason, it pays to wait at least this long before getting married.
+For this reason, it pays to wait for at least this long before getting married.

 3. Consider the age factor.